hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

   `service` tokens).
 For token store roles, there are two additional possibilities:
   `default-service` and `default-batch` which specify the type to return unless the client requests a different type at generation time.

-### Deprecated Arguments

-These arguments are deprecated since Vault 1.2 in favour of the common token arguments documented above.

-* `num_uses` - (Optional; Deprecated, use `token_num_uses` instead if you are running Vault >= 1.2) If set, puts a use-count limitation on the issued token.

-* `ttl` - (Optional; Deprecated, use `token_ttl` instead if you are running Vault >= 1.2) The TTL period of tokens issued using this role, provided as a number of seconds.

-* `max_ttl` - (Optional; Deprecated, use `token_max_ttl` instead if you are running Vault >= 1.2) The maximum allowed lifetime of tokens issued using this role, provided as a number of seconds.

-* `policies` - (Optional; Deprecated, use `token_policies` instead if you are running Vault >= 1.2) An array of strings specifying the policies to be set on tokens issued using this role.

-* `period` - (Optional; Deprecated, use `token_period` instead if you are running Vault >= 1.2) If set, indicates that the token generated using this role should never expire.
-The token should be renewed within the duration specified by this value.
-At each renewal, the token's TTL will be set to the value of this field.
-Specified in seconds.

-* `bound_cidrs` - (Optional; Deprecated, use `token_bound_cidrs` instead if you are running Vault >= 1.2) If set, a list of CIDRs valid as the source address for login requests.
-This value is also encoded into any resulting token.

 ## Attributes Reference